misha0234/AutoSentinel/README.md

 ---

+AutoSentinel is a computer vision based vehicle detection and tracking module.
+This module is capable of multiple vehicle detection using two different methods.
+A Linear Support Vector Machine classifier trained with car and non-car images helps with identification of a car using a multi-scale sliding window rasterization over Region Of Interest in image.
+Histogram of Oriented Graphs along with Spatial features and Histogram features are used to create a feature vector which after scaling is used to classify if the contents in the window are that of a car or a non-car.
+Heat map, Heat history, HOG on ROI are some of the techniques used to improve the speed of execution of the module.
+Dynamic Scaling is another technique used to improve accuracy dynamically depending on position of vehicle in the image.

 Following are the steps involved in accomplishing the task:
 * Training the scaler and classifier
 * Running inference on images